DhavalDalal/long_story_solution/ReadMe.md

  2. Current NetWorth (Based on Current Market Price)
  3. Profit/Loss (a negative value indicates loss)
 ```

+### Next Iteration
+At this point, create 2 forks as there are 2 constraints and we want to be able to have:
+1. Common starting point for each
+2. Compare and contrast the two approaches

 ### Next Iteration Using Separate Branch Constraint